twak/fast_crop/README.md

     * scripts used to create the figures for the paper.
 * [fast_crop.py](https://github.com/twak/fast_crop/blob/master/fast_crop.py)
     * the interactive tool used to create the metadata_single_elements folder.
 Allows windows (and other things) to be annotated.
 See below for details.
     * the _tags.py_ describes the different types of rectangular crops that may be annotated.
 Only the window classes are reliably applied.
-The window subclasses  (glass_facade, church, shop, abnormal, windows) might not be so reliable.
+The window subclasses  (`glass_facade`, `church`, `shop`, `abnormal`, `window`) are all types of windows, but the division might not be so reliable.
 The other classes (façade, material, private) are quite irregular.
     * the entire photo can also be annotated with
-        * _deleted - _the photo has been deleted from the dataset due to poor quality, containing no windows, or only containing windows repeated elsewhere in the batch
+        * `deleted` - _the photo has been deleted from the dataset due to poor quality, containing no windows, or only containing windows repeated elsewhere in the batch
-        * _rot90, rot180, rot270 _- the photo has been manually rotated before cropping (after any exif-encoded rotate has been applied).
+        * `rot90`, `rot180`, `rot270`- the photo has been manually rotated before cropping (after any exif-encoded rotate has been applied).
 * build_locations.py
     * creates the metadata_location folder containing different sources.
 Currently in progress.
 * [summary.py](https://github.com/twak/fast_crop/blob/master/figure_summary.py),